chanzuckerberg/sorbet-rails/README.md

 `sorbet-rails` supports Rails 5+ or later.

-**Notice**: we automatically creates a new release on Rubygems with every merges to the master branch

 **Notice**: we no longer support Rails 4.2.
 [Version 0.5.6](https://github.com/chanzuckerberg/sorbet-rails/releases/tag/v0.5.6) is the last version supporting Rails 4.2.

 ## Initial Setup